yanicky/YSF2DMR/README.md

 Install the YSF2DMR software at the same server where YSFReflector software is located.
 Configure your [DMR Network] section (YSF2DMR.ini) as usual, depending on your preferred DMR network.
 Then, you only need to match the YSFReflector UDP port (Port in [Network], YSFReflector.ini) to YSF UDP port (DstPort in [YSF Network], YSF2DMR.ini).

-For example, a common UDP port for a YSFReflector:
+For example, a common UDP port in YSFReflector.ini:

     [Network]
     Port=42000

-Then you need to configure YSF2DMR.ini:
+Then you need to configure YSF2DMR.ini (example):

     [YSF Network]
+    Callsign=CE1ABC
+    Suffix=ND
     DstAddress=127.0.0.1
     DstPort=42000
     LocalAddress=127.0.0.1
     LocalPort=42012
     EnableWiresX=0
+    Daemon=0

 You could also see at "service" folder of this project to see an example of Systemd automatic startup for YSF2DMR.
 Please see [README](service/README.md) for more information about installation.